Skip to main navigation

 Liver tests are done when a medical history or physical exam suggests that something may be wrong with your liver.

-These tests can also help diagnose long-term (chronic) infection.
-If liver enzymes are high, a test for hepatitis C antibodies may be done to see if you have hepatitis C.
+These tests can also help diagnose infections.
+For instance, when liver enzymes are high, tests may be done to see if you have hepatitis.

 How To Prepare